10 years later: Why are Egyptian human rights ignored? – DW – 07/01/2023

 "We are extremely concerned about the international community's persistent failure to take any meaningful action to address Egypt's human rights crisis," the politicians wrote.
 "This failure, along with continued support to the Egyptian government and reluctance to even speak up against pervasive abuses has only deepened the Egyptian authorities' sense of impunity."

-But a year later, shortly before the next annual meeting of the council, seven human rights NGOs published another open letter, which found that there had been "no consequential follow-up ... despite the fact the human rights situation in Egypt has further deteriorated," the letter, signed by seven organizations, including Amnesty International, Human Rights Watch and Reporters Without Borders, said.
+But a year later, shortly before the next annual meeting of the council, seven human rights NGOs published another open letter, which found that there had been "no consequential follow-up [...] despite the fact the human rights situation in Egypt has further deteriorated," said the letter, signed by seven organizations, including Amnesty International, Human Rights Watch and Reporters Without Borders.

 Visiting Germany last summer, Sanaa Seif made similar complaints.
 The sister of Egyptian dissident, Abdel-Fattah, one of the most high-profile political prisoners in the Arab world, Seif met politicians in Berlin while advocating for his release.
 She wasn't allowed to disclose who she met though.
 "It doesn't make sense to me when I see German politicians shy away from talking about human rights," Seif told DW at the time.
 "It's like they don't want to rock the boat."